k-tomoyasu/Android-UiTheme-Screenshot/README.md

 # Android-UiTheme-Screenshot
-Android Studio and Intellij IDEA plugin develop by compose-multiplatform.
+Android Studio and Intellij IDEA plugin developed by compose-multiplatform.

 Easily capture screenshots from your connected Android device using adb.
 You can obtain both dark mode and light mode screenshots in one go.
 ## Features